arfserra/ctb-tracker/PRD.md

 2. Exercises displayed in a card or table format showing the name, type, description, and image.

 **Prompt for Copilot:**
 "Create a Streamlit page to view exercises.
-Fetch data from the Supabase `exercises` table and display it in a table or card format with exercise name, type, description, and image."
+Fetch data from the Supabase `exercises` table and display it in a table or card format with exercise name, type, description, and day."

 ---